cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > 1. If `getter` is `undefined`, return `undefined`.
 > 1. Return `?
 Call(getter, Receiver)`.

-The prototype chain walk is inside step 3: if we don't find the property as an own property, we call the prototype's `[[Get]]` method.
-If we don't find the property there either, we call it's prototype's `[[Get]]` method, and so on, until we reach an object without a prototype.
+The prototype chain walk is inside step 3: if we don't find the property as an own property, we call the prototype's `[[Get]]` method which delegates to `OrdinaryGet` again.
+If we still don't find the property, we call it's prototype's `[[Get]]` method, which delegates to `OrdinaryGet` again, and so on, until we either find the property or reach an object without a prototype.

 Let's look at how this algorithm works when we access `o2.foo`.
 First we invoke `OrdinaryGet` with `O` being `o2` and `P` being `"foo"`. `O.[[GetOwnProperty]]("foo")` returns `undefined`, since `o2` doesn't have an own property called `"foo"`, so we take the if branch in step 3.
 In step 3.a, we set `parent` to the prototype of `o2` which is `o1`. `parent` is not `null`, so we don't return in step 3.b.
 In step 3.c, we call the parent's `[[Get]]` method with property key `"foo"`, and return whatever it returns.